-A child going missing from education, particularly on repeat occasions, is a potential indicator of abuse or neglect.
+A child going missing from education, particularly on repeat occasions, is a potential indicator of a range of safeguarding issues such as abuse, neglect or mental health problems.
 All staff need to be alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, Female Genital Mutilation (FGM) and forced marriage.

-The local authority must be informed if a student is added to the admission register or if a student is going to be deleted from the admission register under any of the fifteen grounds set out in the Education (Pupil Registration) (England) Regulations 2006 as amended, as soon as the ground for deletion is met and no later than the time at which the pupil's name is deleted from the register.
-These are requirements so that the local authority can as part of their duty identify children of compulsory school age who are missing education.
+College will inform the local authority if a student is added to the admission register or if a student is going to be deleted from the admission register so that the local authority can as part of their duty identify children of compulsory school age who are missing education.

-In addition, the local authority must be informed if a student fails to attend school regularly, or has been absent without the school's permission for a continuous period of 10 school days or more.
+In addition, the local authority must be informed if a student fails to attend school regularly or has been absent without the school's permission for a continuous period of 10 school days or more.